What is a Mandated Reporter?

 - Explain your obligation to report the information.
 If a crime was disclosed and you are also a Campus Security Authority, you need to contact the Department of Public Safety immediately.

-- Direct them to the Counseling Center or the Chaplain if they want to speak to a confidential resource on campus.
+- Direct them to the Student Advocacy and Prevention Coordinator, the Counseling Center, or the Chaplain if they want to speak to a confidential resource on campus.

 - Thank them for telling you.